 Parkinson's disease (PD) and Huntington's disease (HD) are very different disorders and generally look quite different; however, in young people, they may look the same.
 Children who develop HD may appear to have very young onset PD, in which case the early signs begin with progressive slowing down, changes in facial expression, or possibly a tremor at rest.

 HD, unlike PD, is always inherited, meaning one of the parent's of the person with Huntington's must have had the disease.
 It may not always seem that way if the parent died before they began to show symptoms of the disease.

 HD causes a movement disorder that mostly involves extra, random, jerky movements called chorea, as well as dementia and behavioral problems that can be highly variable from individual to individual.
 The behavioral problems in HD are sometimes due to the fact that, as the disease advances, the ability to communicate diminishes.
 So, for example, behaviors such as spitting while eating may be the patient trying to convey that they are full.
 In instances like that, solving the meaning of certain behaviors can help to eliminate the problem.

-I have Guillain-Barre Syndrome.
-It's been 1 year and 6 months.
+I have Guillain-Barre syndrome.
+It's been one year and six months.
 I've gotten better but my feet are still in a lot of pain.
 Will they ever get better?

 Guillain-Barre syndrome is an acute inflammation of the nerves that provide sensation and muscle activity.
 It may follow specific types of infection, and develops over hours to weeks with slowly ascending numbness and weakness, starting in the toes.
 It then begins to recede, and patients begin to recover, which can take anywhere from as little as a few weeks to as long as a few years.
 Recovery is usually excellent, but not always completely back to normal.
 You should talk to your neurologist about the options available to manage the pain that you're still experiencing.